elkebir-group/Sapling/README.md

 Example command
 `python greedy_expand.py -f example.tsv -r example.txt -o example.full.txt -a 0.9`
-[The output](example/example.full.txt) of the about command on the example input using the output generated above.
+[The output](example/example.full.txt) of the above command on the example input using the output generated above.